 - Submission fees for unpublished manuscripts and academic journal articles

 - Purchase of data sets

-- Participation in seminars, mock job interviews, and peer reviews
+- Participation in seminars or peer reviews*

 - Facilitation of thought-provoking reading groups and book clubs with students*